Slack

 Create the Slack app from a manifest#

-The manifest declares everything the bot needs — scopes, events, Socket Mode, a /agent slash command — in one shot.
+The manifest declares everything the bot needs — scopes, events, Socket Mode, a /agent slash command, and the assistant pane ("Agents & AI Apps") — in one shot.

 - Open api.slack.com/apps?new_app=1 and choose From a manifest.